Even after taking the first pill, you can still change your mind.*

 A series of ultrasounds are performed during the treatment phase to confirm the pregnancy is progressing as it should.

 These symptoms are common during the reversal process.
-Do not discontinue taking the progesterone unless the medical professional directs you to.
+Do not discontinue taking the progesterone unless directed by the medical professional.

 Please call the hotline 1-877-558-0333 as you may still be pregnant.
 You may still have a chance to reverse the abortion.